jstremme/DATA512-Research/a5/project_plan.md

 To prepare the data for analysis I will:

-- Download the food inspections data CSV from the HealthData.gov website
+- Download the food inspections data CSV from the HealthData.gov website.
-- Rename columns as appropriate and drop columns not relevant to my analysis
+- Rename columns as appropriate and drop columns not relevant to my analysis.
-- Examine and display the prevalence of categorical features such as food establishment type
+- Examine and display the prevalence of categorical features such as food establishment type.
-- Drop rare categorical features and document my criteria for dropping these features
+- Drop rare categorical features and document my criteria for dropping these features.
-- Create a matrix of continuous and one hot encoded categorical features to analyze
+- Create a matrix of continuous and one hot encoded categorical features to analyze.
-- Transform features appropriately before modeling, i.e. standard scaling inputs
+- Transform features appropriately before modeling, i.e. standard scaling inputs.

 To address my questions and hypothesis I will apply methods in two phases.